dreamgrove/dreamgrove/content/feral/2021-01-29-Mythic+_Guide_Part_3.md

 **WeakAuras?
 Macros?**

-Fore: *I don’t really use many macro’s specifically for M+, but obviously Weak Auras are huge, I'd recommend ...*
+Fore: *I don’t really use many macros specifically for M+, but obviously WeakAuras are huge, I'd recommend ...*

 *Nice interrupt macro that if you’re out of cat form you can spam to interrupt, and if you’re incat form it’ll just interrupt.*